Information for Candidates

 Election Signs and Advertising

 Election campaign advertisements must identify the name of Candidate or Third-Party Advertiser who purchased the ad.
 Additional information must be provided by Third Party Advertisers.
-Please see the 2026 Municipal Election Procedures (available soon) for more information on advertising.
+Please see the 2026 Municipal Election Procedures for more information on advertising.

 Township Roads